66 Models

 Japanese Market

 Like the Yashica D, the Yashica 635 was a significant export model for Yashica but what of Japan?
 The Yashica 635 was advertised with its own dedicated 160 page Yashicaflex Photography book in Japanese.
 Below is part of a Japanese brochure from about 1958 (other pages from the brochure cover the new Yashicaflex A and B and Yashica-Mat).
-I have seen it in other Japanese brochures and ads as well but without ever finding an example on the net with a metre focusing scale.
+I have seen it in other Japanese brochures and ads as well but without ever finding an example advertised with a metre focusing scale.
 Detail from this brochure clearly indicates a focusing scale in feet.
+I have only seen two 635 examples with metric knobs, the earliest example, 58431, found in Sweden and one other early example, by lens numbers, probably earlier than 60000, found in Japan.
 Japanese market cameras don't usually have the ® mark on the nameplate.
-The first example in my database with the mark is the fourteenth camera, the first with a seven digit number, 5850xxx.
+The first example in my database with the mark is the eighteenth camera, the first with a seven digit number, 5850xxx instead of the earlier 5 digit numbers (the ® mark had been in use since late 1956 with the first of the Yashica As and Cs.).
 I have not found any other 635s without the mark in the period that it was in use.
-Few turn up on Japanese auction sites which may simply mean that Yashica did not plan to sell enough in Japan to warrant a separate version.
+Of the seventeen without the mark, I recorded where found for ten of them - one was from Sweden, two the USA and seven Japan.
+Few later ones turn up on Japanese auction sites which may simply mean that Yashica did not plan to sell enough in Japan to warrant a separate version.
 Although the camera was advertised in 1958 Japanese brochures, it and the Yashica-Mat had disappeared from the 1959 brochures.
 On the other hand, how hard is it to make a batch with knobs from a different box (the same style focus knobs were used for all contemporary knob wind models)?
 A mystery.

 (Document images courtesy of Leigh Harris)